sajansharmanz/me/markdown/decoding-browser-storage-options.md

 **_Non-String Data_**

-If you are looking to store data which is not purely strings, the storage option to select is *IndexDB. *This storage allows you to work with a database-esque object store in the browser.
+If you are looking to store data which is not purely strings, the storage option to select is _IndexDB_.
+This storage allows you to work with a database-esque object store in the browser.

 It allows you to store typed information, define primary keys, handle indexing, and create transactions to prevent data integrity issues.
 A great resource to learn how to use this is located at [https://web.dev/indexeddb/](https://web.dev/indexeddb/).